Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

-Grant Williams be on the court for the Boston Celtics at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Grant Williams included, will play at 8:30 PM on Saturday against the Miami Heat in the 2023 NBA Playoffs.

-Let's break down Williams' prop bets, and some stats and trends to help you find good wagers.
+If you'd like to make predictions on Williams' performance, we look at his available prop bets, using stats and trends, below.

 Grant Williams Prop Bets vs. the Heat